SeisComP/seiscomp/doc/base/tutorials/postinstall.rst

    .. hint::

-      If, when you attempt to run a SeisComP command such as :ref:`scconfig` or :ref:`scolv`, you receive an error message like
+      If, when you attempt to run a |scname| command such as :ref:`scconfig` or :ref:`scolv`, you receive an error message like

       .. code-block:: sh

          scconfig: command not found

-      then the most likely explanation is that you have not set your SeisComP environment variables correctly.
+      then the most likely explanation is that you have not set your |scname|
+      environment variables correctly.

       Run the `seiscomp` command with the full path to